What Temperature to Set a Thermostat in Winter

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-You might be tempted to crank the heat during the winter, but the U.S. Department of Energy recommends keeping your home’s temperature around 68 degrees Fahrenheit.[1]
+You might feel tempted to crank the heat during the winter, but the U.S. Department of Energy recommends keeping your home’s temperature around 68 degrees Fahrenheit.[1]
 Keeping your thermostat at the optimal temperature ensures you can stay safe and warm without increasing your heating bill too much.

 Compare Home Insurance Quotes